Lujun995/lujun995.github.io/_posts/2021-09-18-Google-recruitment-puzzle.md

     expansion of a math expression "exp"
         PARAMETERs:
             exp: string, a math expression to be evaluated, e.g. "17 * pi"
-            width: intger, the digits of prime that we are look for, e.g. 10
+            width: integer, the digits of prime that we are looking for, e.g. 10
-            digit_limit: intger, the function will be stopped if reaching a digit limit of digit_limit, e.g., digit_limit = 100 means the funtion will stopped at the 100th decimal digit if a prime number have not been found.
+            digit_limit: integer, the function will be stopped if reaching a digit limit of digit_limit, e.g., digit_limit = 100 means the function will stopped at the 100th decimal digit if a prime number has not been found.
         RETURN:
             number: the first prime number in the decimal expansion of "exp".
 If None, meaning no prime number has been found before reaching "digit_limit"